-The Musée Romain de Lausanne-Vidy with archeological park explains the Roman history of Lousonna on Lake Geneva.
+The Musée Romain de Lausanne-Vidy with an archeological park explains the Roman history of Lousonna on Lake Geneva.

 Lausanne was a commercial port on Lake Geneva during Roman times.
 The small Roman museum in the suburb Vidy explains Roman life in Lousonna with the usual collections of archeological finds, models, and reconstructions.
-At a nearby free archeological park (Promenade Archeologique) the ruins of the Roman forum, temple and harbor wall can be seen.
+At a nearby free archeological park (Promenade Archeologique) the ruins of the Roman forum, temple, and harbor wall can be seen.